yaseenkady/tree.pro/README.md

 # tree.pro

-Tree of clinically relevant medical knowledge :stethoscope:
+The tree of clinically-relevant medical knowledge :stethoscope:

 ## Word